What Is the Asylum Clock?

 - Biometrics appointment (if required): USCIS may schedule you for fingerprinting and photographs.
 This is separate from the I-589 biometrics.

-- EAD approval and card production: Once 180 days have passed since your I-589 receipt date (plus stoppages), USCIS will approve and mail your EAD card.
+- EAD approval and card production: Once 180 asylum clock days have accrued, USCIS may approve and mail your EAD card.
 Processing times vary — check current times at uscis.gov/processing-times.

 - Work authorization begins: You may legally work in the US only after you physically receive and the EAD start date arrives.